hissssst/tria/README.md

 end
 ```

-3. `mix compile`
+3. `mix compile && mix tria.warmup --available`
-There will be a ton of warnings.
-Just ignore them
+This compiles the deps, and warms up the cache of used functions

+4. Project is ready to use now

 ## Features